 (March 21, 2018) After William Basener and John Sanford replied (here) at The Skeptical Zone to the criticism of their Journal of Mathematical Biology paper, I wrote a rejoinder there.
 I argued that R. A. Fisher's Fundamental Theorem of Natural Selection is not the foundation of subsequent work on the effects of mutation and selection.
 Basener and Sanford had said it was, but then had described their multiple statements to this effect as "unintentional".
 They gave multiple quotations from population geneticists about the importance of Fisher's work and of Fisher's 1930 book.
 But these missed the mark -- they do not say that the FTNS was foundational.
 Nor do they actually use it in their computer simulations.
 My comment also points out that Fisher did not draw from his FTNS the conclusion that mean fitness must always increase, as Basener and Sanford had said.

 (May 21, 2018) At Uncommon Descent, poster and commenter "gpuccio" has been pushing an islands-of-adaptation argument about the evolution of molecular function.
 Gpuccio has invoked Jack Szostak's concept of "functional information" and argued that if we see more than 500 bits of "functional information", "we can safely infer design".
 In a post at TSZ I asked how gpuccio could justify there being such a rule, since all one would need to generate that much functional information without Intelligent Design would be to have a gradient of fitness leading to a well-adapted sequence.
-In a massive thread (hundreds of comments) gpuccio's defenders have conceded that there is no mathematical proof of impossibility, and have restricted their defense to cases where less-adapted sequences all have zero "function".
+In a massive thread (almost 2,000 comments) gpuccio's defenders have conceded that there is no mathematical proof of impossibility, and have restricted their defense to cases where less-adapted sequences all have zero "function".
 In effect they are conceding that a general 500 Bits Rule does not really exist.
 Earlier, gpuccio had called that alleged Rule "the fundamental idea in ID"!